 One context-principle pair that is important to this project is global, cultural, and social justice.
 In this project's context, it refers to designing the program in a way such that anyone looking to improve their strength and fitness can use the project regardless of what smart application they have.
 Many similar products only work on specific devices which diminishes the amount of people that can access the product.
-We are ensuring that we meet this standard by creating an application that is compatible with most devices including different devices' OS versions, orientations, and dimensions as well as android devices.
+We are ensuring that we meet this standard by creating both an android and iOS version of the code as well as allowing for different devices' OS versions, orientations, and dimensions.